gpn64/Cortonis-Pharma-Sales-Dashboard/README.md

 ### KPI Cards

-Five top-level metrics, each showing the current period value and YoY variance (color-coded green/red):
+Five top-level metrics, each showing the current period value alongside both the previous year's absolute value and the variance in absolute and percentage terms (color-coded green/red):

 | KPI | Description |
 |-----|-------------|